Sojourners runs 2 hours and 30 minutes including one 15 minute intermission

 In a two-part theatrical event, NYTW Usual Suspect Ed Sylvanus Iskandar brings to life the singularly poetic world of playwright and NYTW Usual Suspect Mfoniso Udofia’s Sojourners and Her Portmanteau.
 Performed in repertory, these two chapters of Udofia's sweeping, nine-part saga, The Ufot Cycle, chronicle the triumphs and losses of the tenacious matriarch of a Nigerian family.
 In Sojourners, a young, pregnant Abasiama struggles with the responsibilities of her arranged marriage as her husband becomes seduced by 1970s American culture.
 Intent on finishing her university studies so that she can return to Nigeria, Abasiama weighs her dreams and obligations as she attempts to move forward.
 Decades later, the full impact of her decision erupts when Abasiama’s family is reunited in Her Portmanteau.
 As Nigerian traditions clash with the realities of American life, Abasiama and her daughters must confront complex familial legacies that span time, geography, language and culture.
 Presented in two parts, this heartrending pairing probes into the ties that bind mothers and daughters and how we define home.
 Sojourners and Her Portmanteau are produced in association with The Playwrights Realm who premiered Sojourners last winter in a limited engagement world premiere production.
+Her Portmanteau is the recipient of an Edgerton Foundation New Play Award.

 Broadway: The Crucible (Walter Kerr Theatre).
 Off Broadway: Father Comes Home From The Wars Parts 1, 2 and 3 (Public Theater), Henry IV (St Ann’s Warehouse), Julius Caesar (Donmar Warehouse and St Ann’s Warehouse), Ruined (Almeida Theatre and Arena Stage.
 Winner Critics Circle Best Actress Award), Death and The King’s Horseman (National Theatre) and A Raisin In The Sun (Manchester Royal Exchange.
 Winner M.E.N Theatre Award Best Supporting Actress).